 The equations for the figure-8 knot are finally obtained by setting the variables $\gamma_{0/1}=\gamma_{1/0}$.
 Then the final equation turns the system into a single equation in $m$ and $\ell$.
 The calculations for the figure-8 knot are carried out in Appendix~B, \refsec{AppxCalc}.

 Now consider the $5_2$ knot.
 This is obtained by starting with the same two tetrahedra $\Delta_{3/1}$ and $\Delta_{2/1}$ as in the case of the figure-8 knot.
 However, instead of folding across the edge $E_{1/1}$, we fold across the edge $E_{1/0}$, and identify $E_{1/1}$ to $E_{0/1}$; see \reffig{FareyWhitehead}.
 Thus the Ptolemy equations look identical to those above for the figure-8 knot, except set the variables $\gamma_{1/1}$ and $\gamma_{0/1}$ to be equal.
 As before, substitution gives the A-polynomial.
 Again the calculations are in \refsec{AppxCalc}.

-For the $7_2$ knot: turn right from the triangle $T_2$ in the Farey graph, picking up equation:
+For the $7_2$ knot: turn left from the triangle $T_2$ in the Farey graph, picking up equation:

 and identify variables $\gamma_{1/2}$ and $\gamma_{0/1}$.
 Substitution allows us to write $\gamma_{1/2}$ in terms of $m$ and $\ell$, and then use this to find the A-polynomial.